milsonei/reactnd-project-readable/frontend/README.md

 │    │   ├── CommentApi.js #Class responsible for sending requests to the remote data server relative to the Comment entity.
 This class is a BaseApi class specialization.#
 │    │   ├── PostApi.js #Class responsible for sending requests to the remote data server relative to the Post entity.
 This class is a BaseApi class specialization.#
 │    │   ├── UserApi.js #Class responsible for sending requests to the remote data server relative to the User entity.
 This class is a BaseApi class specialization.#
 │    │   └── myaxios.js #New instance of axios with a custom config.
 Axios is a promise based HTTP client for the browser and node.js.#
 │    ├── components
 │    │   ├── App.js #This is the root of app.
+Contains pages routes.#
-Contains static HTML right now.# │    │   ├── CategoryMeny.js #Stateless component responsible for create a category menu based on Dropdown component from React UI library ANTD.#
+│    │   ├── CategoryMeny.js #Stateless component responsible for create a category menu based on Dropdown component from React UI library ANTD.#
 │    │   ├── CommentEditor.js #Component responsible for create a textarea for inputting comments, a "Add Comment "button and "Clear' button based on Form, TextArea e Button components from React UI library ANTD.#
 │    │   ├── CommentList.js #Component responsible for create a comment list based on custom component MyComment.#